Eliza Dushku: 2009–2017: Dollhouse, other work, and retirement

 Dushku described Whedon as "my favorite genius ... favorite friend ... big brother ... and the only person out here I've ever wholeheartedly trusted, because he's never let me down."
 Dollhouse was renewed for a second season.
 The producers cited their confidence in the strength of Whedon's fan base and high DVR numbers as their reasons for keeping the show.
 Fox cancelled Dollhouse on November 11, 2009.
 The show officially wrapped filming on the second and final season on December 16, 2009.

+Also in 2009, she posed nude for the May issue of Allure.